FIFA paid Ireland's FA $5 million to stop legal action

 FIFA president Sepp Blatter revealed that the FAI had asked the governing body to be handed a "33rd place" in the World Cup at a confidential meeting to discuss a possible replay.

-FAI chief executive John Delaney criticised Blatter at the time for his handling of the incident and accused the Swiss of being "disrespectful".
+FAI chief executive John Delaney criticized Blatter at the time for his handling of the incident and accused the Swiss of being "disrespectful".

 Speaking to Irish state broadcaster RTE on Thursday, Delaney said: "It was a payment to the association... not to proceed with a legal case.